Skip to main content

 1. Uniform Spatial Bounds requires the Number of Points within the domain.

-2. Every Nth Point requires a value for N, which represents the number of points between each vector.
+2. Every Nth Point requires a value for N, which represents the sampling stride β€” every Nth point in the mesh is sampled.
 This method will sample the points based on the mesh resolution.
 Highly resolved areas of the mesh will be sampled more often.

 6. Click the check button to apply the settings.